Consultancy, Design, Build & Install

 Once the client is happy with the design we have presented to them, The build stage of the project will be undertaken in our workshop based in Hermitage, Berkshire.
 It is here that the system fabrication will take place.

 Depending on the scope of the project, this can consist of the following:

 Control Panel Construction

 Control Software Generation

-Following a successful build, the system will go through testing and quality check.
+Following a successful build, the system will go through testing and quality checks.
 This will confirm if the system operates as required.
 We will invite you to our premises to observe this process.
 This also provides an opportunity for you to ask any questions you may have.

 On completion of a successful test, we will provide a factory acceptance test specification document.
-This will detail all the tests that have been undertaken and the results on your system.
+This will detail all the tests that have been undertaken and the results.

 For an additional insight into work we have previously completed for our clients, take a look at our case studies.

 Our aim is to provide minimum disruption when it comes to the installation stage of a project.
 Prior to the installation, we will carry out detailed, non-intrusive site surveys.
 The reason we do this is to ensure that everything is thoroughly checked in advance to avoid any unnecessary disruption to the main install.

 To reduce the need for our clients to stop their process for an extended amount of time, most preliminary work will be carried out off-site.
 Should a situation occur where this is not possible and we do need to be on site for the work, we endeavour to complete this with minimal interruptions and in a quick and efficient manner.